BoddupallyNeeraja/biofactor/README.md

-# 🌿 One Health Center - Organic Products Ecommerce Store
+# 🌿 BIOFACTOR - Organic Products Ecommerce Platform

+A comprehensive agricultural solutions platform with specialized verticals.
+This application showcases **One Health Center** - a dedicated health-focused sub-brand within the BIOFACTOR ecosystem.

-A modern, responsive ecommerce website for organic products built with React.
+A modern, responsive ecommerce website built with React.

 ## Features